 Global Development Institute (GDI) Merit Awards

-- be a resident citizen of Ghana, Kenya, Ethiopia, Tanzania or Zambia, and have not previously studied outside Africa.
+- be a resident citizen of Ghana, Kenya, Zambia or Zimbabwe and have not previously studied outside Africa;

-- hold a bachelor’s degree with a minimum classification of second class honours upper division (2:1) or its international equivalent.
+- hold a bachelor’s degree with a First Class Honours (1st) classification or its international equivalent;

-- have a clear idea of how studying in Manchester will benefit both your career and the wider community.
+- have a clear idea of how studying in Manchester will benefit both their career and the wider community.

 Applicants are also required to hold one of the following English tests:

-- Kenya Certificate of Secondary Education (KCSE), with a C in English
+- Kenya Certificate of Secondary Education (KCSE), with a B in English.

 - MSc International Development